The party of the summer is a secret roller-skating disco at an L.A. botanical garden

 About Siena

-I recently graduated from Boston University, where I studied Journalism and Film & Television with a minor in Spanish.
+I graduated from Boston University's College of Communication in 2022, where I studied Journalism and Film & Television with a minor in Spanish.
 You can find my words and video/audio work in the Los Angeles Times, where I was a 2021 Lifestyle/Features reporting intern, in the Brookline TAB, and in University publications and outlets.
 In college, I also DJ'd an original student radio show interviewing professors.
 You can check out my full resume below and get in touch.

 I'm available for work in New England, Southern California, and beyond.